CTL Corporation: Company

 CTL was founded as Computer Technology Link Corp in 1989 and is based in Beaverton, Oregon.
 In 2015 it opened offices in Vigo, Spain as well.
-The chief executive officer of the company is David Kim and the president is Erik Stromquist.
+The chief executive officer is Erik Stromquist.

 Computers

 In 1999, CTL began providing computers and technical support to the government of Malaysia and its education system.
 CTL began manufacturing all-in-one PCs again in the early 2010s.
 In 2014 CTL partnered with CryptoRig in order to produce currency-mining computer systems.
 In 2016 CTL Chromebooks were provided to teachers and students in Nevada education system via a legislative appropriation of $20 million passed through the Nevada State House.

 In 2018 CTL partnered with Google and Sprint in order to develop a Chromebook with access to LTE mobile service, creating the Chromebook NL7 LTE.
 It also released the Core i7 version.
-In 2019 the company released the CTL Chromebook Tab Tx1, with two Cortex-A72 cores and four further Cortex-A53, and 4GB of memory and 32GB of storage.
+In 2019 the company released the CTL Chromebook Tab Tx1, with two Cortex-A72 cores and four further Cortex-A53, and 4 GB of memory and 32 GB of storage.
 That year CTL also released the Chromebox CBx1-7 for mounting to visual displays.